Vintage Computer Chip, Semiconductor & Transistor Memorabilia

 While the Pentium and Pentium MMX had 3.1 and 4.5 million transistors, respectively, the Pentium Pro contained 5.5 million transistors.
 Later, it was reduced to a more narrow role as a server and high-end desktop processor and was used in supercomputers.

 The Pentium Pro was capable of both dual- and quad-processor configurations.
 It only came in one form factor, the relatively large rectangular Socket 8 configuration.
-The Pentium Pro was succeeded by the Pentium II Xeon in 1998.
+The Pentium Pro was succeeded by the Pentium II Xeon processor in 1998.

 Performance with 32-bit code was excellent and well ahead of the older Pentiums at the time, usually by 25-35%.
-However, Pentium Pro's 16-bit performance was the same as the original Pentium.
+However, Pentium Pro's 16-bit performance was the same as the original Pentium processor.
 It was this, along with the Pentium Pro's high price, that caused the rather lackluster reception among PC enthusiasts, given the dominance at the time of the 16-bit MS-DOS, 16/32-bit Windows 3.1 and 32/16-bit Windows 95.
 To gain the full advantages of Pentium Pro's P6 architecture, one needed to run a fully 32-bit OS such as Windows NT 3.5, Unix, or OS/2 - usually found only on high-end machines.

 This elegant gold-plated keychain features both the CPU processor chip and the L2 cache 256k chip used in the Pentium Pro processor.
 Manufacturing technology in 1995 didn't allow for the larger 256k L2 cache to be integrated within the processor core, Intel designed a separate cache chip that was integrated into the Pentium Pro's packaging.
 The L2 chip had it's own back side bus, this made it much faster than the motherboard-based caches of previous processors.

-image of an intel keychain with Pentium Pro cpu chip
+intel keychain with Pentium Pro cpu chip

 Back of the Pentium Pro Keychain